bitovi/academy/src/typescript/9-eslint.md

 @body

-> If you are looking for migrating to ESLint for Angular, consider using [angular-eslint]().
+> If you are looking for migrating to ESLint on an existing Angular project, consider using [angular-eslint](https://github.com/angular-eslint/angular-eslint).
 We also have a [blog post](https://www.bitovi.com/blog/angular-upgrades-painless-migration-from-tslint-to-eslint "Angular Upgrades: Painless Migration from TSLint to ESLint") to help you on that!

 ## What is ESLint?

 ESLint is a static code analysis tool.
 It helps us find and fix problems with our code and is highly customizable.

-## Why migrate to ESLint?
+## Why Migrate to ESLint?

-TSLint is deprecated for some time now, in favor of ESLint.
+TSLint is [deprecated](https://github.com/palantir/tslint) since January 2020, in favor of ESLint.

 That alone is a great reason to migrate, but performance improvements [have been listed](https://blog.palantir.com/tslint-in-2019-1a144c2317a9 "TSLint in 2019") as one of the reasons by the TSLint creators and maintainers for its deprecation.